elasticio/elasticio.github.io/content/_components/zoho-crm/index.md

 ### Credentials Fields

-* **API version** Dropdown, optional: list of available APIs (2, 2.1, 3, 4).
-By default the component uses v4 if other is not set in the credentials.
+* **API version** - You may also need to specify the version of the API to be used in the component.
+The component has been tested with **v2**, but you can set it to any version as required.

 ## Trigger